jdh4/name2id/README.md

 ## How does it work?

 `getent passwd` is ran on the necessary head nodes (`tigressdata` and others) to capture past and present RC users (~3500).
-This output is combined into a master file which is stored on each head node.
-The master file is updated three times per day M-F. `name2id` uses the `fuzzywuzzy` package for fuzzy string matching.
+This output is combined into a master file which is stored on all of the head nodes and updated three times per day (M-F). `name2id` uses the `fuzzywuzzy` package for fuzzy string matching.
 The top seven most likely results are presented along with their probabilities.